Rodgath/Dilaz-Doc/README.md

 # Dilaz-Doc
-Documentation template for software project manuals and instructions
+Documentation template for software project manuals and instructions.